-1. The upper bandwheel is not aligned properly.
+1. The upper and/or idler bandwheel is not aligned properly.
 The saw band needs to be tracked.
-2. Check for slippery coolant, or excessive coolant volume (if supplied).
+2. Check for slippery coolant, or excessive coolant volume.
 3. Check for incorrect machine alignment.
 4. Check for a worn or improperly-adjusted wheel brush (this allows chips to remain on the bandwheel tire).
-5. Incorrect saw guides are being used.
+5. Incorrect saw guide blocks are being used.
 6. Check for incorrect saw band tension setting.